anasen-collab/analysis/SiCal/SiRelativeCal/SX3s/readme.md

 It works in the same was as step 2
 ### Histograms
 First, histograms should be created for events in which one front strip (up and down) and one back strip fired.
 Using more complicated multiplicities here will confuse things (if only the up fired, then front != back, which defeats the initial assumption that front == back).
-Whichever gains file was used in the program that creates the histos should be the input file to this program.
-Input histogram file and relative gains file

  * If step 2 fixed the gains relative to back (front) channel 0, in this code, you should loop over bakc (front) channels 1,2,3
  * If the back channel 0 does not exist for a given detector, choose a different front channel for everything to be relative too (in this code, det 11 uses back channel 1).